#

 }

-The Immersal Mapper app uses workspaces/image banks to store the data before you submit it for construction.
+The Immersal Mapper app uses a workspace to store the data before you submit it for construction.

 You can exit the app and continue adding images to the workspace later.
 When you're done with mapping, there's a function to clear the workspace before starting a new mapping session.